arrifat346afs/Descify/README.md

-# Tagpix AI - Image Metadata Manager
+# Tagpix AI - Image Metadata Generator
-release

 Tagpix AI is a desktop application built with Tauri, React, and TypeScript, designed to help users manage and organize image metadata efficiently.

 ## Features